-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Engel is shown as a purple triangle. (analysis methodology)
+Engel is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Eliot Engel sits on the following committees:

 Engel was the primary sponsor of 17 bills that were enacted.
 The most recent include:

 - H.R.
 3203 (115th): Countering Iran’s Destabilizing Activities Act of 2017

 - H.R.
 4939 (114th): United States-Caribbean Strategic Engagement Act of 2016

 - H.R.
 1493 (114th): Protect and Preserve International Cultural Property Act